 We are all somewhat skeptical; it’s quite normal.
-It keeps us from being suckered by those who have no qualms about taking advantage of others.
-It’s not surprising when a sales rep tells us that their product can take care of our problems, and we try and prove to them that it can’t.
-We do this by throwing out reasons that would seem to support that assertion.
+Being skeptical keeps us from being suckered by those who have no qualms about taking advantage of others.
+It’s not surprising when a sales rep tells us his or her product can take care of our problems, we try and prove that it can’t.
+We do this by throwing out reasons and objections that support our assertions.

 Chances are, our fund of solution-killing reasons, real and imaginary, far outnumber the pain-killing benefits and features that the sales rep can cite.
 This is why sales reps who move too quickly to a solution discussion usually fail.

-Put simply, a sales discussion must be about the prospect’s problems and not about the solution’s benefits.
-To accomplish that successfully, the sales rep must process two things.
+A sales discussion must be about the customers’s problems and not about the solution’s benefits.

 This is a deep-dive level of knowledge about the product and the product line in all of its permutations.
-You have to know how the product functions within the world of your prospect.
-What options make it work and if those options fix the problem at hand.
+You have to know how the product functions within the world of your prospect, what options make it work and whether those options fix the problem at hand.

-In order to be successful, sales reps must assimilate all of this esoteric information into their conversational toolkit.
+To be successful, sales reps must assimilate all of this esoteric information into their conversational tool kit.
 But, with a multitude of products to sell and a wide variety of markets to address, it is nearly impossible for a sales rep to effectively do this.
 Fortunately, there is technology to help improve sales performance.

 CPQ delivers a number of benefits that liberate the sales rep from having to personally remember the vast amounts of product data and domain information required for every unique situation they encounter.